Spectral tarsier: Distribution and habitat

+Biology

 Food and foraging

-In a study done by John and Kathy MacKinnon, it was found that tarsiers consume a completely carnivorous diet.
-Although some species will prey on small birds and rodents, their diet consists mainly of insects that they collect from the ground, air, and on tree branches and leaves (Mackinnon et al., 1980).
+In a study done by John and Kathy MacKinnon, it was found that tarsiers have a completely carnivorous diet, which is unique in primates.
+Although some species will prey on small birds and rodents, their diet consists mainly of insects that they capture on the ground, tree branches and leaves, and in the air (Mackinnon et al., 1980).

 Behavior

 Tarsiers are nocturnal mammals.
 They wake up at sunset and spend the nights foraging for insects and eating.
 They travel between trees and socialize, which usually includes grooming one another, scent marking, playing and vocalizing (Gursky et al. 2000).

-Social structure

 At the very base of the tarsier society is that they live in groups and males and females have different roles.
 Males tend to travel longer distances and they occupy a larger area.
 Females tend to hunt more efficiently and they also consume more insects.
 A study done by Sharon Gursky in 1998 defines group size as the number of individuals sharing a sleeping site.
 She goes on to say that these groups are usually composed of 2 to 6 individuals.
 The study was done in the Tangkoko Dua Saudara Nature Reserve and Gursky et al. found that 14% of groups contained more than 1 adult female.
 "In one of the groups with two adult females, both females gave birth to infants (Gursky et al. 1998)."
 In the research done by Sabrina Archuleta, it was found that tarsiers can be both monogamous and polygynous.
 She found that some live in pairs or groups and some males may even live alone.